PCGP22/PCGP22/README.md

 Web applications using:

-- Semantic Html & pure CSS.
+- Semantic Html, pure CSS, JavaScript.
-- JavaScript.
+- React + Redux.
-- React.
+- Node + Express.
-- Redux.
+- Sequelize + Postgresql
-- Node.
+- NextJs + Tailwind
-- Express.
+- Mongodb + Mongoose
-- Sequelize.
+- And I'm open to learn more technologies.

 In my journey I've encountered a lot of teachings that </br>
 really stuck with me.
 So far I'm good at: